 - In the Provisioning Mode pick-list, choose Automatic.

-- In the Admin credentials section, fill the Tenant URL and Secret token field with the values provided to you by New Relic.
-(If you don't have the secret token, you can get that from your New Relic account representative.)
+- In Azure AD's New Relic SCIM/SSO app, in the Admin credentials section, fill out the Tenant URL and Secret token fields with the values provided in New Relic's authentication domain UI.

 - To verify you can connect to New Relic, click Test Connection.